KM3NeT/KM3io.jl/docs/src/manual/coordinates.md

 Positions and orientations of everything else inside the detector (hits, detector modules, PMTs, reconstructed tracks and showers etc.) are given in local coordinates using the x, y, z components.
-The x-axis is hereby pointing to the east, the y-axis to the south and the z-axis upwards to the zenith.
+The x-axis is hereby pointing to the east (UTM Easting), corresponding to `phi = 0 deg`, the y-axis to the north (UTM Northing), corresponding to `phi = 90 deg`, hence the angle phi is increasing counter clockwise and the z-axis upwards towards the zenith with its zero value at the sea surface.
+More details can be found in the `KM3NeT_SOFT_WD_2016_002 - Coordinate System Proposal` internal note.
 The origin of the local coordinate system is at the detector's UTM position.

 ## Earth Coordinates